Faculty Learning Communities

 - submit a mid-year report and final product that describes the work of the FLC, and

-- disseminate the work of the FLC during Fall 2021 at a departmental or college seminar, CETL workshop, or at the 2021 Research on Teaching and Learning Summit.
+- disseminate the work of the FLC during Fall semester of the following year at a departmental or college seminar, CETL workshop, or at the Research on Teaching and Learning Summit.

-Final product: The FLC Coordinator will submit the final product to CETL by June 30, 2021.
+Final product: The FLC Coordinator will submit the final product to CETL by June 30 of the following year.
 The final product will be posted on the FLC projects website and may take either of the following forms:

 - A 1-2 page narrative from each FLC participant of course changes as a result of participation in the FLC with evidence of the changes (e.g., description of new learning modules; revised syllabi, assignments, pedagogies, or assessments).
 The FLC coordinator will collate these materials and will provide a cover narrative that summarizes the purpose of the FLC and introduces each member’s contributions.

 - A scholarly “white paper” authored by all members of the faculty learning community that articulates the issue of teaching and learning in postsecondary education that was the focus of the FLC.
 The white paper will include: (a) an abstract, (b) background information on the issue and problems addressed, (c) recommended strategies or solutions, (d) a conclusion, and (e) references (works cited).

 - Upon approval of the FLC: The FLC Coordinator will have access to $750 in the current fiscal year for resources (e.g., books) for FLC participants.